teddybear082/CrueltySquadVR-Modloader/README.md

 I have been using it for testing the mod functions for quite some time now but I can't say for sure whether using it breaks your experience at all.

-## Known issues

--There is no teleport.
-If you get motion sickness you may want to try https://store.steampowered.com/app/1143750/VRocker/ to help.
-I confirmed it works at least with Quest+Virtual Desktop in the "stick touch" mode.
-Won't work with Link/Airlink.
-Not sure about other platforms.

--You have to jump up stairs

--If you have a Valve Index, reduce to 90 framerate instead of 144 or 120.
-144 definitely causes odd jitter and performance issues.

--If you have bad performance otherwise you can try the following:

-	(1)	Turning down your resolution some in your headset settings / virtual desktop settings (medium instead of high or ultra)

-	(2)	Turning on ASW always on (Oculus OpenXR Runtime), Virtual Desktop SSW always on (Steam OpenXR Runtime), SteamVR Reprojection always on

--Because of the same performance issues I have modified the game to deactivate NPCs that are a certain distance from you.
-This means the game does not quite play the same as the original and you can catch NPC's "sleeping on the job."
-But it also provides a 15-20 FPS boost in my testing.
-If you want to go back to the normal way the game was made and sacrifice those performance games, just uncheck the "NPC Performance Hack" in the main menu.

--Some random crashing.
-I don't think this is specifically related to VR, but it might be.

--If you find other issues or think settings on certain implants should be tweaked, please let me know!
-You can post issues on the "Issues" tab of this repo or contact me on the Cruelty Squad or Flat2VR discords.